 Aggregator websites collect and post syndicated material from around the Web, including news, specialized publishing, or the latest bargains and deals in Internet shopping.

 Good aggregation helps readers find interesting news and information.
-It also gives sites they link to added exposure.
+It also gives linked sites added exposure.
 They are middle men, but they greatly benefit both sides.

 Aggregator websites are all about monetization.
 Website monetization is the process of converting existing traffic being sent to a particular website into revenue.
 The most popular ways of monetizing a website are by implementing Pay per click (PPC) and Cost per impression (CPI/CPM) advertising.